ParadoxGameConverters/ImperatorToCK3/ImperatorToCK3/Data_Files/converter_globals/ReadMe.txt

 derekmark   - Venetic culture flavour from "Venetic Culture" mod (https://steamcommunity.com/sharedfiles/filedetails/?id=2830456287) nah34       - Suggestions for cultural traditions and martial customs Gawquon     - Static de jure option
+The Fallen Eagle mod - Permission to integrate their Rise of Islam mechanic TinWiz      - Testing, integration of the Rise of Islam mechanic

  - AND ALL THE OTHERS WHO GAVE THEIR INPUT ON THE FORUM AND DISCORD -